dhomini-rabelo/Employee-Management/README.md

 <li>Birth date</li>
 </ul>

+<p>Department like FK is better than charfield because it has more control</p>

 <br>
 <h2 id="project">🎥 See the project</h2>
 <p>This project is divided in employee routes, jwt routes and admin routes</p>